Utility Server (UVM)

 Utility Server access

-Note: Access is limited to two users concurrently.
-If required, you may be provided capacity for up to 10 concurrent user sessions.
-Contact Relativity support to request additional user sessions.
+Note: Relativity limits access to two users concurrently.
+However, you can request up to 10 concurrent user sessions.
+Contact Customer support to request additional user sessions.

-By default, the Utility Server is issued to you with two non-administrator users and one administrator user account.
+By default, Relativity issues Utility Servers with two non-administrator users and one administrator user account.

-Note: If you do not currently have an administrator account and require it, contact your Implementation Specialist or Relativity Support to request administrator privileges.
+Note: If you do not currently have an administrator account and require it, contact your Implementation Specialist or Customer Support to request administrator privileges.

 Refer to the table below for details on security permissions on the Utility Server by role.